 Spring and EJB Framework

 In an enterprise application, business logic forms the basis of transforming the persisted data.
 That is the reason why the business logic layer is considered the most important layer of any enterprise application.
 Typically, the Java Enterprise Edition (JEE) component that was used to implement business logic was Enterprise Java Beans (EJB).
 However, EJBs are heavy weight components that require application servers to run.
+XDoclet - Attribute-Oriented Programming: XDoclet - About

-This was the scenario before the Spring Framework came into the picture.
+This EJB was the scenario before the Spring Framework came into the picture.
 The Spring Framework provides a lightweight container to run the objects implementing business logic.
 In other words, Spring Framework-based business objects do not require an application server to run.
 Spring Framework is "An open-source layered Java/J2EE application framework having a light-weight container implementing Inversion-of-Control and Aspect Oriented Programming."
 The key points here are "layered application framework" and "Inversion of Control and Aspect Oriented Programming."
 See also Continuous integration ( CI ).

 Spring Boot and Microservices